Oak Ridge Bryon 21" Recurve Riser

 The Oak Ridge Bryon hunting riser is a CNC machined anodized hunting riser with ILF (International Limb Fitting System) limb pockets, making it compatible with all the ILF limbs on the market.
 The limb alignment system on the Bryon riser allows the archer to make fine adjustments to limb fitting and to tune the bow to their preference.
 With a comfortable ergonomic wooden grip, the Bryon is a very attractive and affordable riser for bow hunters.

 Please note: This riser is compatible with all major Olympic style limbs.
 Olympic limb draw weights are typically measured for a 25" riser unless otherwise stated.
-Since the Oak Ridge Bryon is 21" in size, you can safely add 1lb of draw weight for ever inch a riser is shorter than what is specified for that limb.
+Add roughly 1lb of draw weight for every inch a riser is shorter than what is specified for that limb.
 A 20lb rated limb for a 25 inch riser, will have a draw weight of 24lb on a 21 inch riser.
-Since the shorter riser is 4 inches shorter, we simply add 4 pounds to the weight.
+Since the Bryon is 21", it is 4 inches shorter, we simply add 4 pounds to the weight.

 - Limb fitting system - ILF

 - Length - 21"

 - Weight - 1125 g

 WELL YOU PEOPLE DID THE HOME WORK AS THE CHINA IMPORTS ..
 ITS A GOOD PROTUCT